 Tabs: these are apps that operate in a separate tab within Microsoft Teams so you can use their functionality without even having to leave the platform.

 Let us know your thoughts on our series and if there's anything you want us to focus on and cover.
-Our next part on setting up your account will be up soon, so don't forget to check back in for more information.
+If you want to read more, check out the next part of our series on setting up your Microsoft Teams account.